TomasHubelbauer/markright-vscode/readme.md

 - What's the name of your extension? - `extensionDisplayName`
 - What's the identifier of your extension? - `extensionName`
 - What's the description of your extension? - `extensionDescription`
-- Initialize a Git repository?
-- Which package manager to use?

 Finding the names of the command line arguments corresponding to these questions is possible by using `yo code --help`.
 However, not all of the questions were